The Democrats' delegate rules, explained - Local News 8

 After the voting, the coming together.
 The last primary contest will be in June, but about 90% of the country will have had a say by the end of April.
 Assuming there is no one with a clear majority, that will leave some three months for campaigns to reach out to delegates pledged to former candidates as well as to unpledged delegates who had supported former candidates in order to solicit support on the convention floor.

 What happens to delegates pledged to dropouts?
-District-level delegates pledged to former candidates like Bloomberg, Buttigieg and Klobuchar will become very popular if the fight goes all the way to the convention.
+District-level delegates pledged to former candidates will become very popular if the fight between Biden and Sanders goes all the way to the convention.
 There’s nothing that legally requires them to vote for anyone in particular, although different state parties have different rules.
 The national party says they should follow their conscience.
 Most state-level pledged delegates have not been selected yet, so they will be reallocated among remaining candidates once they are finally selected.

 Best case.
 Most Democrats agree that the best scenario would be for all but the winning candidate to suspend their campaigns before the convention.
 The system is built assuming the party comes together.
 This year, however, that seems less likely than in years past.